-Vince writes in: “Hello Pastor John, I’m a farmer here in Indiana and I have greatly enjoyed your app while I put long hours in bringing in the harvest.”
-That’s wonderful to hear.
-“Would you comment on Paul’s encouragement that New Testament churches greet one another with a holy kiss?
-See Romans 16:16, 1 Corinthians 16:20, 2 Corinthians 13:12, and 1 Thessalonians 5:26.
+Vince writes in: “Hello, Pastor John.
+I’m a farmer here in Indiana and I have greatly enjoyed your app while I put in long hours in bringing in the harvest.
+Would you comment on Paul’s encouragement that New Testament churches greet one another with a holy kiss? (see Romans 16:16; 1 Corinthians 16:20; 2 Corinthians 13:12; and 1 Thessalonians 5:26).
 It may have been a cultural practice of the day, but even if the practice has passed away, is there any contemporary relevance for us today?”

-It seems similar to 1 Timothy 2:8 where Paul says that he wants the men to pray lifting holy hands.
+It seems similar to 1 Timothy 2:8, where Paul says that he wants the men to pray, “lifting holy hands.”
 I think the main point there is not that everywhere and at all times in the church where there is prayer, the men must have their hands in the air.
 Surely there are times when other postures would also be appropriate.
-The point is: When you lift your hands, they should be holy hands in prayer.
+The point is: when you lift your hands, they should be holy hands in prayer.
 So when the kiss of affection is given to a brother in Christ it should not be sensual or manipulative or offensive or hypocritical or in any way pretending to express affection that is not really there.
 It shouldn’t hide any sin in our lives.
 It should be a holy kiss.

-So the lesson we can learn here is, whatever means of expressing greetings, let them be genuine.
+So the lesson we can learn here is: Whatever means of expressing greetings we use, let them be genuine.
 Right now, what do you do?
 Ball up your fist and hit somebody’s knuckles.
-So I think what the apostles want to do is encourage us to use various culturally appropriate symbols of greeting and sanctify them and make them holy.
+So I think what the apostles want to do is encourage us to use various culturally appropriate symbols of greeting, and sanctify them and make them holy.
 What do we do?
 We ball up our fists and we do fist bumps with each other.
 I hardly ever know what to do.
 Somebody makes a fist at me and I think: Oh yeah, I am supposed to punch you on the fist.
 What is that?
-I don’t know where that comes from or what that is, but I do it and I think Paul would look at that and he would say: I encourage all of you guys to fist bump with a holy fist bump.
-That this what he is getting at.
-Take the culturally appropriate means of showing brotherhood or camaraderie or affection and make them holy.
+I don’t know where that comes from or what that is, but I do it.

+And I think Paul would look at that and he would say, “I encourage all of you guys to fist bump with a holy fist bump.”
+That this what he is getting at: take the culturally appropriate means of showing brotherhood or camaraderie or affection and make them holy.

-Third and finally, I suspect — and this is the main point — that Christians should feel genuine affection for one another.
-I have been reading 1 Peter a lot lately and really been impressed, because I am teaching it to the seminary guys.
+Third, I suspect (and this is the main point) that Christians should feel genuine affection for one another.
+I have been reading 1 Peter a lot lately because I am teaching it to the seminary guys.
 And it seems to me that Peter is writing to a persecuted, beleaguered church trying to encourage them how to live as exiles in a vast sea of unbelievers who are being very hostile to them.
 And he is laboring to help them not just show dutiful, sacrificial love to each other, but rather to feel earnest, heartfelt affection to one another.
-I think that is why he says at the end: Kiss one another with a kiss of love.
+I think that is why he says at the end, “Greet one another with the kiss of love.”

 So 1 Peter 1:22 says, “Having purified your souls by obedience to the truth for a sincere brotherly love, love one another earnestly from a pure heart.”
 Those words are so beyond “treat each other nice” — way beyond that.
-He is calling for Christians to really have changes of heart so that when we approach another Christian, our hearts are drawn out in words like this.
+He is calling for Christians to really have changes of heart, so that when we approach another Christian, our hearts are drawn out in words like this.

 This is 1 Peter 3:8: “Have unity of mind, sympathy, brotherly love, a tender heart, and a humble mind.”
-I mean, three of those — sympathy, brotherly love, tender heart — imply how warm and tender and gentle and kind and affectionate we should be towards brothers and sisters in Christ.
+I mean, three of those — sympathy, brotherly love, tender heart — imply how warm and tender and gentle and kind and affectionate we should be toward brothers and sisters in Christ.
 Those are amazing words.
 And that is what Peter wants to see happen.